bluesxman/euler/README.md

 # euler

-A Clojure library designed to ... well, that part is up to you.
+A collection of solutions to problems from Project Euler:  http://projecteuler.net/problems

 ## Usage